 The Fund upholds the following approaches with regards to engagement with its investee companies:

-- Indicator to monitor if an investee company contributes to the social characteristic: the investee company the Fund invests in should not only have strong financials, good management but they should also continue to improve their ESG performance wherever possible.
+- Contribution to the Fund’s social characteristic: The investee company should not only have strong financials and good management, but they should also continue to improve their ESG performance wherever possible.
 On an ongoing basis, the sustainability risk analyses for the investments of the Fund are reviewed and updated when applicable.
 Material changes to the individual sustainability risks of an investment are not expected to occur often.
-In addition, the Fund excludes potential investments with a history of poor performance on sector best practice that have insufficient policies or that has insufficient plans to improve in their social and environmental impact.
+In addition, the Fund excludes potential investments with a history of poor performance on sector best practice, that have insufficient policies, or that has insufficient plans to improve in their social and environmental impact.

-- Voting: As an active investor, the Fund regularly engages with companies on a wide range of topics, including ESG and other factors related to investment fundamentals.
-Through its regular monitoring and screening activities engagement is initiated when the Fund identifies a concern.
-The Fund engages with an investee company through meetings/calls with the company’s management or Chairperson, email communications with investor relations or company representatives on specific matters, company site visits, interactions with external industry experts or other industry participants and action through formal voting.
+- Voting: As an active investor, the Fund regularly engages with its investee companies on a wide range of topics, including ESG.
+Through its regular monitoring and screening activities, engagement is initiated when the Fund identifies a concern.
+The Fund engages with an investee company through meetings and calls with the company’s management, email communications with investor relations or company representatives on specific matters, company site visits, interactions with external industry experts or other industry participants, and formal shareholder voting.

-Progress on the portfolio’s ESG performance and the Fund’s engagement activities is reported on in the Fund’s Principal Adverse Impact report.
+Progress on the Fund’s portfolio ESG performance and engagement activities is reported on in the Fund’s PAI report.

 Designated reference benchmark